userSandeepB/data-structures-and-algorithms/README.md

 2. Variable assignment is constant
 3. Accessing elements in an array (by index) or object (by key) is constant
 4. In a loop, the complexity is the length of loop times the complexity of whatever happens inside the loop

+### Space Complexity

+So far, we've been focusing on **time complexity:** how we can analyze the runtime of an algorithm as the size of inputs increases.
+We can also use big O notation to analyze **space complexity:** how much additional memory do we need to allocate in order to run the code in our algorithm.

+**Rule of Thumb**:

+1. String is O(n)
+2. Object and Arrays are O(n)
+3. All variables are constant O(1)